DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 This alternative was not chosen due to it breaking the existing API consistency to an extent. `ClusterVersion` will continue to configure the cluster version, and the new `ClusterVersionOperator` resource will configure the CVO.

+### The ClusterVersionOperator CRD will be applied to the management cluster

+As the hosted CVO is running in the management cluster, its configuration resource will also be applied to the management cluster.
+The CRD will be namespace scoped; one `ClusterVersionOperator` resource per one hosted control plane namespace.
+The HyperShift will not have to process the `ClusterVersionOperator` resource in the hosted cluster as there will be none.
+This will result in less logic for the HyperShift to overwrite any user changes, and the hosted CVO configuration will be maintained by the same API server that maintains the hosted CVO.

+This alternative was not chosen, as it increases the overall complexity of the solution.
+The HyperShift would have to support multiple potentially different versions of the CRD, as the HyperShift is able to handle multiple versions of OCP clusters on the same management cluster.
+The hosted CVO would have to learn to process multiple API servers simultaneously and would be given additional network and API server access in the management cluster.

+An alternative is to simply propagate the desired CVO configuration from the `HostedCluster` API to the hosted `ClusterVersionOperator` resource.
+This utilizes an existing pattern and makes the whole solution simpler and thus less prone to errors and easier to maintain.

 ### Do not introduce an option to dynamically modify the verbosity level of logs